HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nicer/data-analysis-nicer.md

 ## 4. Extracting a light curve from the processed data

-We also might want to see how the intensity of our source of interest changes with time (something that NICER is particularly well suited for).
+We also might want to see how the intensity of our source changes with time (something that NICER is particularly well suited for).

 As such, we use the `nicerl3-lc` (again only available in HEASoft v6.31 or later) tool to extract a light curve for our source (though this process **does not** extract an accompanying background light curve).